joshuaDeal/clippy-gpt/README.md

 pip install -r requirements.txt
 ```

-Once the dependencies are installed, you can download the latest binary from the [Releases page](https://github.com/joshuaDeal/clippy-gpt/releases).
+Once the dependencies are installed, you can download the latest binary from the [releases page](https://github.com/joshuaDeal/clippy-gpt/releases).
 Make this binary executable, and you should be good to go!

 ## Building
 `clippy-gpt` can be built with PyInstaller.